BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 and settled on using the base formidable module with a HTTP form that takes the file uploaded by the user.
 Formidable then parses the file.
 The application is now ready to be implemented with a marker script that a uploaded file may be passed to.

+## Blog Entry: 25/01/2019

+Had run into an issue with the file upload of the project.
+I had previously implemented the upload feature but found that the file was not actually being saved on the server.
+I had some time to think on this over Christmas during the exam period, and was able to come back and figure out the issue over the last few days.
+The encoding type of the HTML form for uploading files was causing issues, and was rectified.
+After removing the feedback redirect to test this issue, I then came back and added this page again now that functionality has been restored.
+Next I will work on the marker script working alongside this upload system.

 ---

 This week, I learned how to include